 The submission Website will be available starting July 1, 2016.
 You may consult the Website for instructions at any time after this date.
 To submit a paper go to the ISSCC Website, complete the questionnaire and upload the requested information including the Title, Abstract, Draft Manuscript, etc. Authors are encouraged to register early on the Website and complete the questionnaire, well before uploading the manuscript.
 This information can be updated anytime up to the September 12, 2016 deadline.
 During the submission process you will be asked for a suggested subject area, however this subject area may be changed by ISSCC to streamline the review process.

 Additional Submission Details

-1. The Abstract must be submitted to the ISSCC Website.
+1. The Title and Abstract must be submitted to the ISSCC Website.
 The Abstract must not exceed 500 characters (including spaces).
 The Abstract must be factual and provide as complete and quantitative a description as possible, including specific and concrete performance data.
 Claims such as “new”, “advanced”, “novel”, “high-performance”, and “high-speed” are NOT acceptable!
 Please refer to the sample abstract on the ISSCC Website.
-Note that the ISSCC reserves the right to modify the paper title when technically appropriate.
+Note that ISSCC reserves the right to modify the paper title when technically appropriate.

 Policy Regarding Paper-Submission Deadline

 Due to the timing constraints associated with the paper review process, papers must be received by the deadline shown below to be considered by the Program Committee.

 Monday, September 12, 2016 • 3:00 PM Eastern Daylight Time (19:00 GMT)